 What does the ticket price include?

 We’ve worked hard to keep the price of the tickets as low as possible.
-The price includes admission to the opening evening event and to both full days of the festival (July 15-17).
-Ticket prices include free tea, coffee and water available for the duration of the festival as well as access to WiFi throughout the venue.
+The price includes admission to the opening evening event (July 15) and to both full days of the festival (July 16-17).
+Ticket prices include free tea, coffee and water for the duration of the festival as well as access to WiFi throughout the venue.
 As with other festivals, you’ll need to buy your own food at the event, and there will be a diversity of options available within the venue.

 The OK Festival event is an international non-profit venture running on a break-even basis: this means that what you pay for the ticket allows us to run the event and fund a strong financial aid programme.
 The financial aid programme enables us to invite folks from all over the world to join us, which means we can create a truly diverse and representative festival for you.
 Your help in making this happen is invaluable.